 |

 The help message suggests cloning the value, which will totally work!
-Cloning is making a duplicate of the value, so when we move the value filename
+Cloning is making a duplicate of the value, so when we move the value filename into the write function, cloning that value passes the newly created duplicate into the write function instead.

-This means we still have the original value around to use when we format!
+This means we still have the original value around to use when we format! later.

 if let Err(error) =